- 1 Building A Solid Foundation

 - Thermitight RF is a non-surgical treatment that tightens skin using injectable radio frequency.
 The results can be quite profound for a non-surgical procedure.
 However, this option only treats one of the three causes of aging, loose skin, so it is best-suited to those early in the aging process.

 Often times, patients will confuse the root causes of aging along their jawline and neck.
-For this reason, we warmly welcome you to our office for consultation with Dr. Mark Karolak, our dedicated facial plastic surgeon.
+For this reason, we warmly welcome you to our office for consultation with our dedicated plastic surgeon.
 His years of experience and deep focus on facial aging allow him to pinpoint the causes, as well as the minimal optimal treatment to effectively turn back the clock on the specific areas you are concerned about.

 Frequently Asked Questions about Facelift